Cacodemon503/data-explorer-to-github/README.md

+### CSV reader
-### CSV reader: it checks if user exists on GitHub and configure new CSV with users basic info & languages statistics
+#### It checks if user exists on GitHub and configure new CSV with users basic info & languages statistics

 Just create a CSV file with at least one column & make a name of it (for exapmle: `names`).